CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/08-creating-the-security-clients.md

 ## Introduction
-In order to integrate the Hello World Service into the security mechanisms provided by MSX we need to create two security clients if using MSX 4.2 or below [(help me)](../01-msx-developer-program-basics/Automatic-Security-Client-Creation).
+In order to integrate the Hello World Service into the security mechanisms provided by MSX we need to create two security clients if using MSX 4.2 or below.
+For MSX 4.3 and above, see [(help me)](../01-msx-developer-program-basics/Automatic-Security-Client-Creation).
 These clients will enable us to show Swagger documentation, provide Single Sign On (SSO) flows, and enforce Role Based Access Control rules for the requests.

 ## Goals
 * create a public security client for Hello World Service